YagoLopez/seez-recruitement-frontend/README.md

 ### Questions

-If anything is unclear, don't hesitate to reach out to us by e-mail at yago.lopez@gmail.com, and we will answer you as soon as possible.
+If anything is unclear, don't hesitate to reach out to us by e-mail at yago@seez.co, and we will answer you as soon as possible.